 Bring your old battery with you.
 Most places will charge you a core fee unless you provide them with your old battery.

-Loose Cables, Wires and Connections in Your Simplicity
+Loose Cables, Wires, and Connections

 With the constant vibration of the mower, the wires and components can vibrate loose and no longer make a good connection.